Switching from conda to pixi

 Background: the birth of pixi

-Vollprecht also started boa, a faster replacement for conda-build, but it never fully took off.
+Vollprecht also started boa, a faster replacement for conda-build, but it never took off.
 The real successor came later.

 The lineage in brief: